-In 1914, the United Farm Women of Alberta (U.F.W.A.) formed and quickly began pushing for improvements regarding public education, healthcare, community well-being and equal rights.
+In 1914, a women's section of the United Farmers of Alberta was formed, (later named the United Farm Women of Alberta (U.F.W.A.) in 1916), and they quickly began pushing for improvements regarding public education, healthcare, community well-being and equal rights.
 The U.F.W.A. would typically bring their concerns to the U.F.A.
-Annual Conventions, who would then lobby the provincial government on their behalf.
-This saw legislation passed in 1916 for some … Continue reading United Farm Women in Politics
+Annual Conventions, who would then … Continue reading United Farm Women in Politics